Did I ever tell you about the time I got Robbed in Bangkok?

 I pushed her away and cautiously said, “not interested, move along”.
 She finally got the hint and walked away, turning back every few steps to see if I had miraculously changed my mind.
 No chance.

-I actually thought the incident was quite comical.
 In fact, I recall opening the door to the air-conditioned 7-11 and yelling to Nicole, “you’re never going to believe this, a prostitute just grabbed my <insert slang term for male organ>!”

 The store clerks didn’t care for my colourful commentary.